 Opinion: ISS ESG finds that SPT 1 and 2 calibrated by Holcim are ambitious against the company's past performance.
 SPT 2 is ambitious against the Construction Materials sector peer group in the ISS ESG universe in terms of defining an SBTi-verified Scope 1 GHG emissions reduction target.
 SPT 1, being a subset of SPT 2, can be regarded as ambitious against peers as well.
 The SPTs are in a similar order of magnitude as the top tier companies in the Construction Materials sector in ISS ESG Universe.
 SPT 2 is deemed ambitious against the Paris Agreement and SPT 1, despite not being separately verified by the SBTi, can be considered in line with the pathway for Scope 1 emissions reduction by 2030 for well below 2 degree scenario.
 It is worth noting that the SBTi verified Holcim's Scope 1 and 2 emissions targets independently, however the SPT1 and 2 only include Scope 1 emissions, which account for 75% of the company's total emissions.
-The targets are set in a clear timeline and are benchmarkable.
+The targets are set in a clear timeline and supported by a strategy and action plan disclosed in the company's framework.

-1.3.
-KPI selection: Freshwater withdrawal intensity reduction
+1B.1 KPI 2: Freshwater withdrawal intensity reduction